2022-2023 Middle School Elective Catalog

 Team Sports – Grades: 6th-8th

 Team Sports courses provide the student the opportunity to compete in a wide range of team sports.
 They will be given direction and strategies important to these sports.
 They will also have the opportunity to develop teamwork, problem solving, and leadership skills important in becoming young adults.
 We will play a variety of sports as well as the common football, basketball, volleyball, and soccer.
-This will be a high energy, action
+This will be a high energy, action packed activity class.

 Strength and Conditioning – Grades: 6th-8th

 In this course we will be focusing on the development of athletes as pertains to strength and conditioning.
 We will be working with Kettlebells, Battle ropes, Med-balls, and body weight to workout with.
 We will discuss and implement the principles of training, like overload, progression, specificity, regularity, and individuality.
 We will be using the physical best activities and apply the FITT guidelines to improve health and overall fitness.
-This class is intended for students that compete in sport activities to help them improve their overall athletic ability
+This class is intended for students that compete in sport activities to help them improve their overall athletic ability.

 Health and Wellness – Grades: 6th-8th